Baqat al-Hatab

 Baqat al-Hatab (باقة الحطب) is a village in the Qalqilya Governorate, Palestine in the western area of the West Bank, located 20 kilometers southwest of Nablus.
 According to the Palestinian Central Bureau of Statistics, the village had a population of 1,943 inhabitants in 2017.

 Location

 Baqat al-Hatab is located 14.35 km northwest of Qalqiliya.
-It is bordered by Hajja to the east, south and north; Kafr Laqif and Khirbet Sir to the south; ‘Izbat Abu Hamada to the west; and Kafr ‘Abbush to the west and north.
+It is bordered by Hajja to the east, south and north; Kafr Laqif and Khirbet Sir to the south; ‘Izbat Abu Hammada to the west; and Kafr ‘Abbush to the west and north.

 History

 Ottoman era

 Baqat al-Hatab was incorporated into the Ottoman Empire in 1517, and in 1596 it appeared in the tax registers as being in the Nahiya of Bani Sa'b of the Liwa of the Sanjak of Nablus.
 The villagers paid a fixed tax rate of 33,3% on various agricultural products, such as wheat, barley, summer crops, goats and/or beehives, in addition to "occasional revenues"; a total of 23,900 akçe.
 5,25/24 of the revenues went to a Muslim charitable endowment.

+During the 18th century, residents of Baqat al-Hatab established Qalqiliya and al-Tira in Palestine's coastal plain.

 An Ottoman census in listed the village in the nahiya (sub-district) of Bani Sa'b.